EricBrown589/NCLab-Python-Capstone-Frontend/README.md

 [![HTML](https://img.shields.io/badge/HTML-%23E34F26.svg?logo=html5&logoColor=white)](#)
 [![CSS](https://img.shields.io/badge/CSS-639?logo=css&logoColor=fff)](#)

 A local Angular UI for managing Magic: The Gathering cards and decks.
+A user should be able to view, sort, and filter their collection of cards.
+They should also be able to view and create decks and be able to add cards to their decks.

-This frontend communicates with the companion Flask REST API to fetch, manage, and display card/deck data.
+This application communicates with the companion Flask REST API to fetch, manage, and display card/deck data.

 This project was created as part of a capstone project and is still a work in progress.